LouJo/PonyCsv/README.md

 # Pony CSV
-### CSV reader and parser for pony language
+### CSV reader and parser for Pony language

 Read and parse csv files with respect of RFC 4180 (https://tools.ietf.org/html/rfc4180)

-Created as a module for pony : https://www.ponylang.io/
+Created as a module for Pony : https://www.ponylang.io/

 ## Usage